Skip to content

 Separation and mediation services

-We know that arrangements for children that work best are usually the ones you can reach an agreement with or without the help of legal and other separation services.
+At David Gray, we know that arrangements for children that work best are usually the ones you can reach an agreement with or without the help of legal and other separation services.

 Whatever your family’s circumstances, our child arrangement solicitors in Newcastle and South Shields have the experience to handle your case in an effective and sensitive way.
-Our award-winning team of expert family lawyers will advise and represent you so that you can get the best possible outcome for you and your family.
+Our award-winning team of expert family solicitors will advise and represent you so that you can get the best possible outcome for you and your family.
 Our family team contains Resolution accredited Children’s Law specialists and members of the Children Panel.

 What is a child arrangements order ?

-Child Arrangements is the general term given to the arrangements that specify how time should be spent with each parent following separation.
-Court proceedings may be necessary if an agreement cannot be reached.
-If there is no agreement about the time a child will spend with a parent, you can apply to court for a child arrangements order.
-Such an order made by the Court is legally binding on the parents of the child.
-Child Arrangements can be agreed between the parties, mediation or negotiations through solicitors.
+Child arrangements can be agreed between the parties, mediation or negotiations through solicitors.
 We acknowledge that every family is different and what works for some families, may not work for others.
-If there can be no agreement between the parties about the time a child will spend with a parent, then an application can be made to Court for a Child Arrangements Order.
-Our specialist team can provide advice and assistance at each stage of the process from initial advice, negotiating with your ex-partner, to mediation or representing you at Court
+If there can be no agreement between the parties about the time a child will spend with a parent, then an application can be made to court for a child arrangements order.
+Such an order made by the court is legally binding on the parents of the child.

 Who can apply for a child arrangements order?